Ranges and hills

 Flood of ’58

-In February 1958 the Waipā and Mangapū rivers overflowed and flooded low-lying Ōtorohanga, causing £600,000 (almost $25 million in 2010 terms) worth of damage.
-Te Kūiti was also flooded, and small townships such as Benneydale and Mangapēhi were temporarily isolated by flood waters.
-To prevent further such disasters, the Waipā River was diverted away from Ōtorohanga and stop banks were built between the river and the town.
+In February 1958 the Waipā and Mangapū rivers overflowed and flooded low-lying Ōtorohanga, causing £600,000 (almost $30 million in 2019 terms) worth of damage.
+Te Kūiti was also flooded, and small townships such as Benneydale and Mangapēhi were temporarily isolated by floodwaters.
+To prevent further such disasters, the Waipā River was diverted away from Ōtorohanga and stopbanks were built between the river and the town.

 Rivers and streams cross the length and breadth of the King Country and drain to the north, west and south.
 The Mōkau River rises in the Rangitoto Range in the east and drains at Mōkau on the west coast.
 The Waipā River also rises in the Rangitoto Range and flows north into the Waikato region.

-The Whanganui River rises on the slopes of Mt Tongariro and travels north-west before heading south at Taumarunui and draining at Whanganui on the west coast.
-Water from the Whanganui and Whakapapa rivers is diverted to feed the Tokaanu hydro-electric power station.
+The Whanganui River rises on the slopes of Mt Tongariro and travels north-west before turning south at Taumarunui and draining at Whanganui on the west coast.
+Water from the Whanganui and [no-lexicon]Whakapapa[/no-lexicon] rivers is diverted to feed the Tokaanu hydro-electric power station.
 The Ōhura and Ōngarue rivers are major tributaries of the Whanganui River.

 The King Country coastline is bounded in the north by Aotea Harbour, north of Kāwhia Harbour, and in the south by the mouth of the Mōkau River.

 Kāwhia Harbour is a large estuary.
-Originally a valley, it was inundated with water and prevented from draining by the formation of a sandbar at the coastal mouth.
+Originally a valley, it was inundated and then prevented from draining by the formation of a sandbar at the coast.
 Deeply carved inlets characterise the southern reaches of the harbour.

 Large sand dunes are found north of Marokopa, chiefly around Kāwhia and Aotea.
 The coast between Albatross Point in the north and Mōkau in the south is composed of stratified cliffs formed from sedimentary rock in the Miocene period (23.8 to 5.3 million years ago).